Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, destructiveHint, idempotentHint, and openWorldHint.
-The description adds that secrets are never surfaced, which is a key behavioral trait not covered by annotations.
-With an output schema, this is sufficient.
+Annotations already declare readOnlyHint, destructiveHint, idempotentHint, openWorldHint.
+The description adds value by stating 'Secrets are never surfaced,' which is a behavioral guarantee beyond annotations.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.